wopfel/tutorials/cli-rulez/README.md

 (`dd` is just an example, you may also use `dd ... status=progress` in newer dd versions)

 You can specify a rate limit using `--rate-limit`.
 The rate limit can be changed using `pv -R $(pidof pv) -L 102400` (seen in the borg documenation).

+pee
+---

+In a pipe, forward the input to several processes.

+`seq 5 -1 1 | pee 'sort > sorted' 'sort -R > shuffled'`

+The file `sorted` has 5 lines, having the numbers 1 to 5 sorted ascending.
+The file `shuffled` has also 5 lines, but with random order.

+`/usr/bin/pee` is in Pacman package `moreutils`.